 What crackdown?
 Migrant smuggling business adapts, thrives

 “We control all the territory” along the frontier with Arizona, said the cartel money man, who asked to be identified only as Manuel.
+He spoke in the calm tones of a businessman discussing financial strategy rather than someone operating outside the law.

 The hardening of U.S. and Mexican immigration policies has “complicated” the business because there are more security forces on both sides of the border, but Manuel isn’t worried.
 Yes, there are fewer risking the journey and the out-of-pocket has mounted with the need to pay ever-escalating bribes.
 But the cartel also charges more.
 Conclusion: The money keeps flowing.